All Episodes

 They even lie to themselves in their exit polls.

-Now this is the generic ballot that they're talking about, and they always weight these ballots and oversample Democrats by 11 to 14%.
+And they always weight these ballots and oversample Democrats by 11 to 14 percent.

-They can't figure it out because the polls said you remember that what got so crazy after the 2004 elections, there were some wacko lunatic uh kook fringe Democrats who actually wanted to question the real vote because the exit polls had carry the winner.
+Can't figure it out because, well, the polls said, you remember that it got so, so crazy after the 2004 elections, there were some wacko lunatic kook fringe Democrats who actually wanted to question the real vote because the exit polls had carried the winner.

 The Democrats drive by media, never learn.

-And while they're quoting these low ratings for Republicans, uh, let's remind you it's really a general low rating for the whole Congress.
+And while they're quoting these low ratings for Republicans, let's remind you, it's really a general low rating for the whole Congress.

 If they change their course, they can not only save themselves, but President Bush, too.